mattheww/gomill/gomill_setup/README.txt

 Gomill is a suite of tools, and a Python library, for use in developing and testing Go-playing programs.

-Updated versions of gomill will be made available at http://mjw.woodcraft.me.uk/gomill/
+Updated versions of Gomill will be made available at http://mjw.woodcraft.me.uk/gomill/

 The documentation is distributed separately in HTML form.
 It can be downloaded